caigoshinobi/whisper.io/README.md

 # Whisper.io

 Whisper.io is an audiobook library written in Flask that allows you to manage your audiobooks.

+## Features

-You can add, edit, and listen to your audiobooks from the web app or download them to your device.
-You can also add multiple covers to each audiobook, and the web app will randomly choose a cover each time the book is served.
-Whisper.io is designed to be easy to set up on TrueNAS and FreeBSD systems.
+- Add & listen to your audiobooks from the web app or download them to your device;
+- Manage multiple covers to each audiobook.
+The web app will randomly choose a cover each time the book is served;
+- Automatic bookmarks will also be applied to your audiobook while listening, so you can resume it whenever you want without losing your place.
+- It is responsive and mobile-oriented, thanks to Bootstrap.
+- Whisper.io is designed to be easy to set up on FreeBSD systems (I didn't find anything simple for my TrueNAS).

 <img src="https://raw.githubusercontent.com/caigoshinobi/whisper.io/main/static/img/screen-2.jpg" alt="img-1" height="400">